New-Horizons-SPM/scanbot/docs/automation.md

 <br>

 ## Intended Usage
 This section describes how the automation aspect of Scanbot can be used for supervised or unsupervised operation.
+Note that you can still take advantage of Scanbot's
+[data acquisition commands](/commands/#data-acquisition) without automating the entire process.

 ### 1. Setup
 These steps must be carried out before Scanbot is able to automatically move the tip between the sample and the clean metal.

 1. Drive the STM tip to a location in close proximity to the sample, making sure the STM tip, sample of interest, and clean metal surface are in clear view of the camera.
 2. Run the ```auto_init``` command.
 This will initialise the locations of the STM tip, sample, and clean metal.
-    - Draw a box around the length of the entire tip, enapsulating some of the tip holder in the frame like in the video above.
+    - Draw a box around the length of the entire tip, encapsulating some of the tip holder in the frame like in the video above.
     - Place a marker at the apex of the tip.
     - Place a marker at a safe distance above the clean metal.
     - Place a marker at a safe distance above the sample.